ON THE AUTISM SPECTRUM:

 A SELF-HELP GUIDE USING CBT

 Evidence is beginning to emerge for interventions addressing the mental health needs of this growing and overlooked population of adults, including cognitive-behavioral therapy (CBT).
 CBT has direct applicability to more capable adults with on the spectrum who have difficulty understanding, managing, and expressing emotions.
 It has been shown to be effective in changing the way a person thinks about and responds to feelings such as anxiety and depression.
 With CBT, the individual learns skills to modify thoughts and beliefs through a variety of strategies which improve interaction with others in helpful and appropriate ways, thereby promoting self-regulation and mental health.
 It is a goal-oriented approach and primarily emphasizes here-and-now problems, regardless of one’s history, traits, or diagnosis.
 CBT also provides a more structured approach than other types of psychotherapy, relies less on insight and judgment than other models, and focuses on practical problem-solving.
-Low intensity CBT holds considerable promise as an effective intervention for improving the quality of life and psychological well-being of many adults with autism spectrum conditions.Award-winning author Dr. Lee A. Wilkinson's book presents strategies derived from cognitive-behavioral therapy (CBT), adapted specifically for adults with on the higher end of the spectrum, to help them overcome anxiety, and depression, and improve their psychological well-being.
+Low intensity CBT holds considerable promise as an effective intervention for improving the quality of life and psychological well-being of many adults with autism spectrum conditions.Award-winning author Dr. Lee A. Wilkinson's book presents strategies derived from cognitive-behavioral therapy (CBT), adapted specifically for autistic adults with mild symptoms who struggle with social communications skills, to help them manage anxiety, and depression, and improve their psychological well-being.
 This self-help guide is written for individuals in the early and middle years of adulthood, with and without a formal diagnosis, who share features associated with autism spectrum conditions.
 It is also appropriate for adults who recognize their autistic traits, even though they may not have experienced major social difficulties and clinical impairment, but who want to improve their emotional well-being.

 The author takes the best of CBT therapeutic techniques to facilitate greater self-understanding, self-advocacy, and better decision-making in life-span activities such as employment and interpersonal relationships.
 Accessible and easy-to-read, this self-help guide provides evidence-based tools that can be used to learn new self-fulfilling ways of thinking, feeling, and doing while embracing one's individuality and uniqueness.
 It includes questionnaires, forms/worksheets, and exercises to help the reader: